 While this seems like an obvious decision to make, it’s not always easy for companies to reconcile their internal values with their external actions.
 A 2014 study from Aarhus University found that many large companies have “two markedly different value systems” between their internal process and their external sense of social responsibility.

-Moments of chaos and uncertainty allow us time to bring those values in line and show that we practice what we preach—all through the power of discipline.
+Moments of chaos and uncertainty allow us time to bring our values in line and show that we practice what we preach—all through the power of discipline.
 Yes, times are uncertain and possibly will be for a long time.
 We’re here to serve others, so let’s do so effectively and compassionately.